jguegant/tech.blog/content/C++/sfinae-introduction.md

 	    // This helper struct permits us to check that serialize is truly a method.
 	    // The second argument must be of the type of the first.
-	    // For instance reallyHas<int, 10> would be substituated by reallyHas<int, int 10> and works!
+	    // For instance reallyHas<int, 10> would be substituted by reallyHas<int, int 10> and works!
-	    // reallyHas<int, &C::serialize> would be substituated by reallyHas<int, int &C::serialize> and fail!
+	    // reallyHas<int, &C::serialize> would be substituted by reallyHas<int, int &C::serialize> and fail!
 	    // Note: It only works with integral constants and pointers (so function pointers work).
 	    // In our case we check that &C::serialize has the same signature as the first argument!
-	    // reallyHas<std::string (C::*)(), &C::serialize> should be substituated by
+	    // reallyHas<std::string (C::*)(), &C::serialize> should be substituted by
 	    // reallyHas<std::string (C::*)(), std::string (C::*)() &C::serialize> and work!
 	    template <typename U, U u> struct reallyHas;